-The Beijing Circle is a group of women at Trinity Church who are leading the congregation in our International Outreach supporting the Maranyundo Girls School in Rwanda through cross-generational programs involving our entire congregation.
+The Beijing Circle at Trinity Church is a group of women working on International Outreach by supporting the Maranyundo Girls School in Rwanda through cross-generational programs involving our entire congregation.

 We began our support in 2011 when two teachers and the Head of School visited Trinity just as we were introducing this new International Outreach project to our congregation.
 Through conversations with the teachers and Sister Juvenal, the Head of School, we decided to support this school by upgrading their library and providing scholarships that enable girls to attend.

-In Advent we work on ways to support their library and in Lent we have had four very successful years of Mite Box collections from the Sunday School raising money for the scholarships, as well as, Lenten Envelopes from the adults.
-A popular additional fundraiser is the annual Cooking and Tasting event by a professional chef/parishioner usually planned for June.
-Our success with this outreach project is due to programming, efforts and support from parishioners, and working to serve at times that align with congregants schedules and budgets.
+During Advent we work on ways to support their library.
+During Lent we have had several very successful years raising money for scholarships through Mite Box collections from the Sunday School as well as Lenten Envelope contributions from adults.
+Another popular fundraiser is the annual Cooking and Tasting event by a professional chef/parishioner usually planned for June.
+Our success with this outreach project is due to programming efforts and support from parishioners and working to serve at times that align with parishioner schedules and budgets.

 The Maranyundo Girls School is an independent boarding school located in Nyamata, in the Bugesera District of Rwanda, for 180 middle school students and 180 high school students.

 The school was founded on the belief that all children, no matter their personal circumstances, can achieve excellence.
-And they have.
-Within a few years of its opening in 2008, The Maranyundo Girls School – which accepts half its students from economically vulnerable families — has achieved national standing as one of the top schools in the country.
+And they have!
+Within a few years opening in 2008, the Maranyundo Girls School, which accepts half its students from economically vulnerable families, has achieved national standing as one of the country’s top schools.

-Currently a middle school for grades S1-S3 it is poised to double capacity and become a full secondary School of Science and Technology with the addition of its final upper secondary class in January, 2017
+Originally a middle school for grades S1-S3, it doubled its capacity and became a full secondary School of Science and Technology with the addition of its final high school class in January 2017.

 For other outreach ministries, click here.